 Pasifika Festivals Initiative

 Pasifika festivals and polyfests in Aotearoa are a vibrant celebration of our Pasifika culture and heritage.
-More than 200,000 festival participants were directly impacted by cancellations in 2020 to COVID-19.
-This added to already existing financial pressures for many Pasifika festivals.
+More than 200,000 festival participants were directly impacted by cancellations in 2020 to COVID-19, and some continue to be affected by restrictions in 2021.
+This has added to already existing financial pressures for many Pasifika festivals.

 The initiative provides $12 million of funding over three years to Pasifika festivals.

-Funding will be delivered through four waves - Tasi, Lua, Tolu and Fa.
-Tasi was designed to support the immediate financial needs of Pasifika festivals and stabilitise their short-term viability to recover from the impacts of COVID-19.
-The next waves will allow festivals to build capability and resilience for the long-term.
+Funding is being delivered through waves - Tasi, Tasi 21, Lua, Tolu and Fa.
+Tasi has closed.
+It was designed to support the immediate financial needs of Pasifika festivals and stabilitise their short-term viability to recover from the impacts of COVID-19.

 Fund administration and development